Economy of the Ming dynasty: Second half of the 16th century and beginning of the 17th century

 At the same time, cities flourished as the influx of free labor stimulated the development of crafts, mining, and transportation, although not everyone who migrated to the cities was able to find work.
 The high number of unemployed and homeless individuals led to an increase in beggars, thieves, and bandits.
 The desperation of the poor also led to the selling of their children or themselves into service, essentially becoming slaves.
 In one county, it was reported that 20–30% of the population was living in these conditions.
 The scholar Gu Yanwu (1613–1682) later recalled that when someone was appointed to a government position, thousands of people would offer to serve them.
-In response, the court increased the number of eunuchs.
+The court increased the number of eunuchs.
 During the crisis years, many unemployed young men even resorted to castrating themselves in hopes of finding employment at the imperial court.
 In 1620, there were reportedly 20,000 such applicants in Beijing alone.

 As the focus shifted from land to trade and manufacturing, land prices fell and eventually collapsed by the end of the 16th century.
 While the merchant class grew stronger and the urban population, commercial agriculture, production of handicrafts and manufactured goods, and use of money all increased, the lower classes of the peasantry saw their situation worsen.

 To address the persistent trade deficit with the Ming dynasty, silver from all over the world flowed into China.
 In the first decade of the 17th century, Japan alone contributed 33–48 tons per year, with even more coming from other parts of the world.
 China was the largest recipient of American silver through the Philippines, receiving 2–3 million pesos (57.5–86.25 tons) annually in the 17th century.
 Approximately 20% of American silver was sent directly to the Philippines and China, while the rest was routed through Europe and the markets of Central Asia.
 Ultimately, half of the American silver production ended up in China.
 In total, at least 250–265 tons of silver entered China each year in the first third of the 17th century, although the actual amount was likely much higher.
 Despite these international connections, China was negatively impacted by the European depression of the 1620s, which caused trade from the Philippines to decrease significantly (from 41 to 6 ships per year in Manila).
 It was not until the 1630s that trade resumed.